git-time-metric/gtm/README.md

 Your time metrics are stored locally with the repository as [Git notes](https://git-scm.com/docs/git-notes).
 If you want to share your data,  it can be pushed and fetched to and from the remote repository.
 Other GTM users on your team can do the same.
 This provides you the ability to see time metrics for the entire team.

+Here are some examples of insights GTM can provide you.

+**Git commits with time spent**

 ```
 9361c18 Rename packages
 Sun Jun 19 09:56:40 2016 -0500 Michael Schenk  34m 30s